The Art and Science of Agenda Building

 By the time we get to October, we have enough to build out a top-level of topics to inform the Call for Presentations.
 The intention is to provide sufficient guidance to potential speakers, without constraining them too much.

-Proposals are always assigned to at least two reviewers, and as Content Chair, I will also review every proposal.
-It’s hard to generalise about how we review and grade submissions.
+Proposals are always assigned to at least two reviewers, and as Conference Chair, I will also review every proposal.
+It’s hard to generalize about how we review and grade submissions.
 Proposals that are clearly product pitches are discouraged and don’t do well—and we’re getting pretty good at picking up the ones that are in disguise!
 But we do recognise that if someone has a fundamentally new approach to solving a particular problem, that does have value if presented correctly.

 Proposals that have a crisp and well-focused abstract—and maybe introduce just a little humor—will typically do better.
 It can also help to explain clearly who the audience for your presentation will be (Is it highly technical?
 Aimed at a business audience?
 Or something else?).

 Diversity, in all its incarnations, is also important to Identiverse.
 New speakers bring fresh perspectives.
 Different faces and backgrounds resonate with different people.
-We welcome a broad range of potential presenters to put proposals in, and we will keep in mind the balance within individual panels, across blocks of content and across the agenda as a whole.
-By the time we’re done, we sometimes have a few slots left to fill, and in order to get particular expertise on a particular topic, we might invite a handful of presenters to help us complete the agenda
+We welcome a broad range of potential presenters to put proposals in, and we will keep in mind the balance within individual panels, across blocks of content, and across the agenda as a whole.
+By the time we’re done, we sometimes have a few slots left to fill, and in order to get particular expertise on a particular topic, we might invite a handful of presenters to help us complete the agenda.

 If you’ve attended before, you’ll also know that we have a small number of ‘sponsored’ sessions and masterclasses in the agenda.
 We issue the same guidance to all our sponsors and we do our best to make sure they all abide by that guidance.
 None of the sponsored sessions should be product pitches.
 We expect sponsored sessions to mainly focus on real-world use cases, where possible presented by a customer.
 Sponsored masterclasses are in general highly technical in nature, and usually presented by a technical expert.
-We know from our audience surveys that both of these types are content are valuable, and all presentations—including content for sponsored slots—run through the same content review process a few weeks before the conference so we can do our best to ensure high-quality material.
+We know from our audience surveys that both of these types of content are valuable, and all presentations—including content for sponsored slots—run through the same content review process a few weeks before the conference so we can do our best to ensure high-quality material.